TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 ### Step 3 - Add API permission

-We then need to give our App Registration an API Permission, this wil be the permission it will use to talk to Exchange Online.
+We then need to give our App Registration an API Permission, This will be the permission used to talk to Exchange Online.

 1. In the left hand menu click on **API Permission**.
 2. Click on **Add permission**.